cbabey/apim-docker-compose/simple/am-single/README.md

 This Docker Compose configuration is designed to be compatible with any operating system, including Macs with Silicon chips.
 To achieve this compatibility, a custom Docker image is first built using a binary distribution of the API Management.
 This ensures that the Docker image is built to be compatible with the specific operating system on which the Docker compose resources are run.

-This custom docker images are built using the official dockerfiles and the following changes were made on top of the official docker files.
+These custom docker images are built using the official dockerfiles and the following changes were made on top of the official docker files.

 - The official docker images are implemented to fetch the APIM binary distribution from the APIM official docker repository, it was updated to fetch from the local file system.